St. Ann Rededication Mass December 18th, 2023

-The aim of our Investing in the Legacy of Eternity Campaign includes the following:
+The aim of our Investing in the Legacy of Eternity Campaign included the following:

 · Complete removal of tin ceiling and wooden lathe through the original plaster